Alcohol-Facilitated Sexual Assault in Indian Country: An Introduction to the Issues—Transcript

 RUSSELL STRAND: We typically only think of females, you know, being the victims of alcohol-facilitated sexual assaults, but many men fall to that same pattern of victimization, especially with alcohol.

 TATEWIN MEANS, ATTORNEY GENERAL, OGLALA SIOUX TRIBE, SISSETON WAHPETON DAKOTA AND OGLALA LAKOTA: Domestic violence, sexual assault—those are not traditional to our nations.
-You can point to numerous different factors, you know—colonization, the boarding school era— all of these historical traumas that that have happened to our nations and that have shaped our evolution to where we are today.
+You can point to numerous different factors, you know—colonization, the boarding school era— all of these historical traumas that have happened to our nations and that have shaped our evolution to where we are today.

 TERRA ABBOTT, RN, ACUTE CARE UNIT, NORTON SOUND HEALTH CORPORATION, NOME ESKIMO COMMUNITY: A lot of my friends, family members have endured some kind of trauma, whether it was domestic violence, sexual assault, substance abuse, even mental health conditions.
 It was a very hush-hush issue and it wasn't talked about.